kimtienvu/Ciphers/README.md

 ### Python Cipher
 - Uses the Ascii chart (not limited to only letters)
 - Uses STDIN to get user input
+* This program will also decrypt the encrypted text.

 ### Java Cipher
 - Uses the Ascii chart (not limited to only letters)